TheSuperHackers/GeneralsControlBar/ControlBarObsZH/ReleaseUnpacked/ReadMe.txt

    > ...\EA Games\Command & Conquer Generals Zero Hour\GeneralsControlBarObs.cmd

 2. Run GeneralsControlBarObs.cmd
+   or  GeneralsControlBarObsShell.cmd if the first does not work properly

 3. If IPv4 address and/or E-Mail address need to be hidden in game for streaming purposes, then open launcherControlBarObsEnglishZH\big.txt file with text editor